 The Universal Naming Convention is a network path one can use to get access to the network of a computer without having to use a drive letter.
 It makes the direct connection to a network drive unnecessary.

-On a Windows system it is possible to compress files and folders to ZIP folders.
+On a Windows system, it is possible to compress files and folders to ZIP folders.
 These ZIP folders have a space-saving file format and can be transferred very fast.
-Because of the compression the bytes that are included in the file are reduced while the content stays the same.
-To change the file to the original state the ZIP file has to be extracted.
+Because of the compression, the bytes that are included in the file are reduced while the content remains the same.
+To change the file to the original state, the ZIP file has to be extracted.